-Starting out in 5 games in 1901 with the Chicago White Sox, he hit .350 and then came back in 1903 as a regular shortstop with the St. Louis Cardinals for whom he was fourth in the league in triples with 15.
-The next year was a big year as he was 7th in the league in doubles, sixth in triples, and second in the league in home runs.
+Starting out in 5 games in 1901 with the Chicago White Sox, he hit .350 and then came back in 1903 as a regular shortstop with the St. Louis Cardinals for whom he was fourth in the National League in triples with 15.
+The next year, 1904, was a big year as he was 7th in the NL in doubles, sixth in triples, and second in the league in home runs.

 Even though Brain didn't play up to his ability in 1905, he still became famous for hitting three triples in a game in May and then doing it again in August.
 He is the only National League player to hit three triples in a game twice in a season.

-Brain was 7th in the league in home runs the next year with Boston.
+Brain was 7th in the league in home runs in 1906 with Boston.
 His .250 batting average may not seem like much, but it was the dead ball era and the team as a whole hit .226.
 He slugged .333 while the team slugged .281.
-However, in a game in June 1907, he made a record 5 errors at third base.
+However, in a game in June that year, he made a record 5 errors at third base.
 In 1907, he had an even better year with the bat, hitting .279 for a team that hit .243.
 He slugged .420 on a team that slugged .309.
-His slugging percentage was 5th in the league, he led the league in home runs with 10, and his 24 doubles were 5th in the league.
+His slugging percentage was 5th in the NL, he led the league in home runs with 10, and his 24 doubles were 5th in the league.
 It was pretty good for a third baseman, since in those days players who played third usually didn't hit much.

-Oddly enough, in spite of leading the league in home runs in 1907, he never hit another home run after that.
-The same was true of Fred Odwell, who led the league in homers a couple years earlier.
+Oddly enough, in spite of leading the league in home runs in 1907, he never hit another homer after that.
+The same was true of Fred Odwell, who led the league in homers a couple of years earlier.

 The Cincinnati Reds bought Brain during the off-season, undoubtedly not realizing that 1908 was to be his last season.
-He hit only .109 with the Cincinnati Reds through July 10, and was traded to the New York Giants where he hit .176.
+He hit only .109 with the them through July 10th, and was traded to the New York Giants where he hit .176.
 He was done after 7 seasons.